Business rates for 2021/2022

-We are sending out the business rates (NNDR) bills from 6 March.
+We are sending out business rates (NNDR) bills from 12 March 2021.

 - If you pay by direct debit you do not need to contact us to make any changes.